AvaIre/docs/commands.md

 #### Usage

 	!rsar <role>
-	-  Removes the mentioned role from the self
+	-  Removes the mentioned role from the self-assignable roles list.

 #### Example